 Who knows, Fitbit’s next generation smartwatch could even transition for the current operating system to Wear OS 3.0.
 Which would make the next device a big departure from the rest of the range.
 Probably not going to happen, but you never know.
 It would provide access to a plethora of third-party apps.

-Here is the release schedule of the Versa range so far:
+Here is the release schedule of the Versa range so far.
+The period between ranges from 12 months to 17 months.

 - April 2018 – Fitbit Versa